Employee Drug Screening: State-by-State Guide & Requirements [+ Free Templates]

 Results will be provided to both the employer and the employee, often by the lab itself.
 However, if you’re in a state that requires you to provide results within 24 hours (South Carolina) or five days (Alaska), you’ll need to make sure this happens to avoid violating state law.

-Notify employees of a positive drug test result and give them an opportunity to retake the test, perhaps in a different way.
-For example, if an employee failed a saliva drug test, you could ask the lab to confirm the test using a urine sample before you take action such as employee discipline or employment termination.
+Notify employees of a positive drug test result and allow them to retake the test, perhaps in a different way.
+For example, if an employee failed a saliva drug test, you could ask the lab to confirm the test using a urine sample before you take action, such as employee discipline or employment termination.

 7. Protect Employee Privacy